panicmechanic/ZMD/Readme.md

 #Remaining major TODO (in rough order):

+- Update readme with images, updated guide, organise with anchors and add link to most recent build.
+Tidy notes.
 - Tidy up code, game is starting to feel sluggish.
 - More groups
 - Give weapons a strength requirement (maybe? this might make it too complex, but would give each weapon category a use